GWeindel/hmp/README.md

-And this is then the full explanation of an HMP model: Looking for a transition event across several electrodes and trials that signals a transition to the next stage and which onset is expected to follow a probability distribution (in this case a gamma)
+And this is then the full explanation of an HMP model: Looking for a transition event across several electrodes and trials that signals a transition to the next stage and which onset is expected to follow a probability distribution (in this case a gamma).

 # Estimating an HMP model

-We can directly fit an HMP model without giving any info on the number of bumps (see tutorial 2 for the explanation of the following cell)
+We can directly fit an HMP model without giving any info on the number of stages (see tutorial 2 for the explanation of the following cell)

 ```python